The ultimate guide to leadership and sustainable development in Africa:

 Process: The Immunity to Change

-The “Immunity to Change” process was developed over a 20-year period by Harvard professors and researchers Robert Kegan and Lisa Lahey.
+The “Immunity to Change” process was developed over 20 years by Harvard professors and researchers Robert Kegan and Lisa Lahey.

 It uses behavior change, and the discovery of what stops people from making the changes they want, to help people develop themselves.